 Error: "Unable to start shell: failed to start pty since RunAs user xyz does not exist"

 Session Manager fails with these errors if Enable Run As support for Linux instances specifies an operating system user name that isn't valid.

 To fix this issue, provide a valid operating system user name (for example, ubuntu, ec2-user, or centos).
 The operating system user can be specified by either configuring the session manager preferences or by tagging the IAM user or role that starts the session with the tag key of SSMSessionRunAs and value of os-user-account-name.
-For more information, see Enable run as support for Linux and macOS instances.
+For more information, see Turn on run as support for Linux and macOS managed nodes.